-Cancer statistics should be interpreted with caution.
-These estimates are based on data from thousands of women with this type of cancer in the United States, but the actual risk for a particular individual may differ.
-It is not possible to tell a woman how long she will live with a GTT.
+Survival statistics should be interpreted with caution.
+Estimates are based on data from thousands of women with this type of tumor in the United States, but the actual risk for a particular individual may differ.
+It is not possible to tell a woman how long she will live after a diagnosis of GTD.
 Learn more about understanding statistics .

 Statistics source: American Cancer Society.